Description

 is for concatenating twoArray

 -s.
-I could’ve made these one operator… but why?
-Having two provides more local context and makes the code more intentional.~~
+I could’ve made these one operator… actually I did at one point!
+But having two provides more local context and makes the code more intentional.~~

 is for mergingObject